-- Weekly online quiz (10% of course grade) posted after Tuesday lecture.
-Due following Tuesday before class. - 4 problem sets (45% of course grade). - These are challenging, and the most effective way to learn the material.
-I recommend you start early, work with others, ask questions on Ed, etc. - You must write-up solutions on your own.1 - Midterm (15% of course grade). - Need permission from department to take remotely.
+- Weekly online quiz (0% of course grade) posted after Thursday lecture. - 4 problem sets (45% of course grade). - These are challenging, and the most effective way to learn the material.
+I recommend you start early, work with others, ask questions on Ed, etc. - You must write-up solutions on your own. - · Midterm (Oct.
+26th) (15% of course grade).

-110% bonus on first problem set for using Markdown or LaTex.
+&lt;sup>110% bonus on first problem set for using Markdown or LaTex.
 It should save you time in the long run!